Deer oh Deer!

 This beautiful roe deer…

-… gave birth to this tiny kid in our hay meadow last week (June 2016)
+… gave birth to this tiny kid in the hay meadow at Elmet Farmhouse in early June 2016

 Mother and child doing well – here’s the kid having a feed